 Granted, part of what makes the Wyrmwood great is that it is hollow – but nevertheless, we are not giving them advice; we are giving you advice not to fall into the same challenges as other campaigners struggling with high shipping costs.

 Creator: Exploding Kittens

 Now, if you haven’t seen the trailer for this crowdfunding campaign, we recommend you do.
 The link is attached at the bottom of the article when you’re done reading (1 product left).

 The creators of Exploding Kittens got insanely famous and have since launched three other generously funded Kickstarter projects.
-We have played Exploding Kittens ourselves, and the game is pretty fun, but besides being a good product in itself, there is one very specific and very impactful aspect of this game that made it highly successful – humor.
+We have played Exploding Kittens ourselves, and the game is pretty fun.
+Still, besides being a good product in itself, one very specific and impactful aspect of this game that made it highly successful – is humor.

 See, no matter how beautiful your cinematography is, how big your advertisement spend is, and how many influencers you got to promote your campaign, your conversion rate skyrockets if you have humor in your campaign.